Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTS 250 1GB, in theory, should be much faster than the GeForce GT 440 1.5GB in general. (explain)
+Memory BandwidthThe GeForce GTS 250 1GB should in theory perform much faster than the GeForce GT 440 1.5GB in general. (explain)

-Texel RateThe GeForce GTS 250 1GB will be much (approximately 231%) more effective at AF than the GeForce GT 440 1.5GB. (explain)
+Texel RateThe GeForce GTS 250 1GB will be quite a bit (approximately 231%) more effective at texture filtering than the GeForce GT 440 1.5GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison